aws-samples/amazon-sagemaker-build-train-deploy/06_API_Gateway_and_Lambda/README.md

 <img src="images/lambda_1.png" alt="select blueprint" width="700px" />

 4. Type **end-to-end-ml-lambda-function** in the function name textbox.
-Select _Use an existing role_ and then choose the IAM role **_LambdaInvokeSageMakerEndpointRole-endtoendml_** from the **Existing Role** dropdown.
-This will allow the function to invoke the Amazon SageMaker endpoint.
+Select _Use an existing role_ and then choose the IAM role whose name starts with **_LambdaInvokeSageMakerEndpointRole_** from the **Existing Role** dropdown.
+This will allow the function to invoke the real-time inference endpoint.

 <img src="images/lambda_2.png" alt="Select IAM role" width="700px" />